Maria Luigia Gioffre | Founder and Co-Director

 Maria Luigia Gioffre is a visual artist, performer and theatre-maker.
 She holds an MA in Practices and Philosophies of Contemporary Photography, Central Saint Martins, London, to which it follows and precede an extra-academic education in the field of theatre.
 Her work moves across a multidisciplinary practice which draws on anthropologies and mythologies, especially those related to feminine and Ionian-Mediterrenean culture which she reframes in non-ideological and alternative narratives.
-She is arts editor for Nova Express Crossdisciplinary Lives and Agency.
+Her performative research has been presented, among others, at: Biennale di Venezia, Biennale Teatro 2023; Santarcangelo Festival; Primavera dei Teatri.
+Her work has been part of exhibitions, prizes and publications.
+As arts editor, she collaborates actively with Nova Express Magazine.

 Nicola Guastamacchia | Co-Director